 Hopefully this article has answered how to get more followers on Instagram.
 Just remember that there are a number of ways for your brand to build a larger following, from paid options to fun contests.
 Test these ideas with your audience and make sure you have the proper foundation laid, including hashtag research and post timing, so you can make the most of every opportunity.

 Jessica Thiefels has been writing for more than 10 years and is currently a freelance writer, small business consultant, and owner of Honest Body Fitness.
 She spent the last few years working tirelessly for a small startup, where she learned a lot about running a business and being resourceful.
 She’s been featured on Forbes and has written for StartupNation, Manta, Glassdoor, and more.
-Follow her on Twitter @Jlsander07 and connect on LinkedIn.
+Connect with her on LinkedIn.